xioxet/THE-SHRINE/ict1011/ict1011_notes/Jacob - INF1011 Notes.md

 ## Tut 1

-Q1a: CISC, since is 2 ops in 1 instruction
+Q1a: RISC, since is 1 instruction in few cycles
 Q1b: CISC, since is multi op in 1 instruction
 Q1c: RISC, since is 1 instruction
 Q1d: CISC, since is multi clock in 1 instruction